 As mentioned above, you will likely arrive in Reykjavik very early in the morning.
 If this is the case then, unless you pay extra at your hotel, you will have quite a bit of time before check-in.
 But don’t worry, there actually are things to do this early in the morning.

 Your first stop, once you arrive in Reykjavik and drop off your luggage, will likely be breakfast.
 There are plenty of great cafés in the city perfect for grabbing a bite to eat.
 I suggest Kaffitar which opens at 7am or the Grey Cat which opens at 7:30am during the week or 8am on weekends.

 After breakfast head down to the Harbor area to take in the views.
 Since the highlight here is the natural beauty and some interesting buildings and sculptures, it doesn’t really matter what time you visit.
 Of course, during the winter months, you may want to linger a little longer at the café until it’s brighter out, but this area is still a nice place to come early morning before the crowds.
 Be sure to check out Harpa Concert and Conference Hall which is Iceland’s version of the Sydney Opera House, and look for the Sun Voyager boat sculpture by the sea.

 Reykjavik has a number of museums, shops, and sites.
-Obviously, you need to choose what is of the most interest to you but here are a few places that I think are worth a look.
+Obviously, you need to choose what is of the most interest to you, especially since you only have three days in Iceland, but here are a few places that I think are worth a look.